Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 529 Savings Plans Versus Traditional Brokerage Accounts

 Brokerage accounts are supremely flexible in that you can take money out at any time and use it for whatever you desire.
-The main problem with traditional brokerage accounts is taxes.
+The primary issue with traditional brokerage accounts is taxation on multiple fronts.

 On the other hand, 529 plans are specifically designed to save for education.
-They are targeted toward college savings and encourage early and consistent contributions by offering a tax-advantaged and convenient way for families to save for college.
+They are targeted toward college savings and encourage early and consistent contributions by offering a tax-advantaged and convenient way for families to save for their children’s college education.

 While they may not have the flexibility of a traditional brokerage account, 529 savings plans do not necessarily “lock you in.”
-If one of your children decides not to go to college, you can easily switch the beneficiary to another family member.
+If you overfund your 529 or one of your children decides not to go to college, you can easily switch the beneficiary to another family member.
+You can also now transfer up to $35,000 of unused funds to a Roth IRA.

-Ultimately, paying for college is not about choosing one vehicle over another.
-Rather, it’s about finding the right combination of tactics appropriate for your unique family situation and goals.
+Ultimately, paying for college is not about choosing one vehicle over another; it’s about finding the right combination of tactics appropriate for your unique family situation and goals.
 Some families may already have brokerage accounts for mid-term and long-term savings, which can be used to bolster college savings.

 Some families might also consider adding another tax-advantaged account, like a Roth IRA, to their college funding plan.
 The Roth can be used for education expenses without penalty and is not counted as an asset on the FAFSA.